 Connecting to the Internet

 Using a wireless network at home is convenient, but leaving it unsecured is an opportunity for cyber criminals to hook in and discover sensitive information.
-Make sure to add a unique passcode so that your family is the only one using the network.
+Make sure to protect your network by adding a unique password and only give it out to people you trust.
+Consider changing this password from time to time.
 You can also contact your wireless software vendor about stronger encryption.